qdm12/gluetun/README.md

 A built-in HTTP server listens on port `8000` to modify the state of the container.
 You have the following routes available:

 - `http://<your-docker-host-ip>:8000/openvpn/actions/restart` restarts the openvpn process
+- `http://<your-docker-host-ip>:8000/unbound/actions/restart` re-downloads the DNS files (crypto and block lists) and restarts the unbound process

 ## FAQ